MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -UseServerNameIndication
-Specifies that the Secure Sockets Layer (SSL) binding of this IIS web site should use Server Name Indication (SNI).
+Specifies that the Secure Sockets Layer (SSL) binding of this IIS website should use Server Name Indication (SNI).
-Server Name Indication allows multiple IIS web sites with unique host headers and unique server certificates to share the same SSL port.
+Server Name Indication allows multiple IIS websites with unique host headers and unique server certificates to share the same SSL port.
-If Server Name Indication isn't used, all IIS web sites sharing the same SSL port must share the same server certificate.
+If Server Name Indication isn't used, all IIS websites sharing the same SSL port must share the same SSL certificate.

 ```yaml
 Type: SwitchParameter